 *Note: A similar model from Takagi T-H3-DV-N, take a glance at it if you are interested in this product.

 Rinnai RL75iN can produce up to 7.5 GPM which can supply hot water to two bathrooms, one dishwasher or laundry, and a faucet simultaneously, that’s a lot of water flow.
-Well even though it seems as repeating, the GPM varies depending on the temperature of water reaching the heat exchanger.
+Well even though it seems repeating, the GPM varies depending on the temperature of water reaching the heat exchanger.
 If the temperature is high more GPM is produced if the temperature is low less GPM is delivered.
-Make sure you read the Guide below for more info.
+Make sure you read the Buyers Guide below for more information.

 In the same series Rinnai RL there are higher GPM versions which provide up to 9.4 GPM at just a few hundred dollars difference.
 These are the 9.4 GPM models Rinnai RL94iN and Rinnai RL94iP.
 There are other models in the RL75 series where the energy source is Propane and comes in both indoor and outdoor models.
 Outdoor models are best for hot climates if vandalism is not a problem and indoor units are best for colder climates.